Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Observational Case Study: DES Y1

 As discussed previously, if any selection is made to the full \texttt{MCAL} catalogue, a selection response must be calculated to re-calibrate the sample weighting in light of this selection.
-In the case where no change has been made to the source ellipticity distribution through this selection, $\langle R_{\rm s}\rangle = 0$.
-In the application to DES Y1, the matched catalogue can be thought of as a selection in the \texttt{MCAL} catalogue, based on galaxy parameters from the \texttt{IM3} catalogue and vice versa.
+In the case where no change has been made to the source ellipticity distribution through this selection, the selection response is zero.
+In the application to DES Y1, the matched catalogue can be thought of as a selection in the \texttt{MCAL} catalogue, based on selection criteria from the \texttt{IM3} catalogue and vice versa.

-Such a selection is highly non-trivial to precisely determine \textit{a posteriori}.
-However, it is reasonable to assume this selection would primarily depend on a galaxy's signal-to-noise ratio, size, and r-band flux, as these are key in determining if a galaxy is suitable for use with the \texttt{IM3} estimator.
-We therefore attempt to estimate the potential selection we may have induced, by cutting on the aforementioned parameters in the \texttt{MCAL} catalogue and following the process detailed in~\cite{Sheldon2017} to calculate the selection response.
-The cut is designed to yield a `mock' matched catalogue which preserves, as closely as possible, the total number of galaxies and the mean signal-to-noise, size, and r-band flux of the true matched catalogue.

-The resulting mock catalogue contains $17,844,302$ galaxies, $53\%$ of which are also present in the matched catalogue.
-While this level of similarity suggests the two samples are not as closely matched as would ideally be the case, the similar number of galaxies cut can give an idea of the magnitude of the induced selection response.

-To confirm this is the case, we compute the Kullback-Liebler (KL) divergence~\citep{Kullback_1951,Joyce2011} between the $e_1$ ellipticity probability distributions of the full \texttt{MCAL} catalogue and 3 other catalogues: matched, mock-matched, and a randomly selected catalogue with the same number of galaxies as the matched catalogue.
-We find KL values of $1.37\times10^{-5}$ between the full and random catalogue, $1.56\times10^{-3}$ between the full and matched catalogue and $3.25\times10^{-3}$ between the full and mock catalogue.
-These values further imply that the induced bias in the matched catalogue is comparable in size to the mock catalogue bias, as the KL values are on the same order of magnitude, with both being much larger than the KL value for the random sampling.

-Table \ref{tab:selection} contains the estimated shear and selection responses for the mock catalogue.
-From these estimated values, we compute tangential shear from the mock catalogue in the cases where we include and exclude the selection response.
-We find that not including the selection response biases the tangential shear by an amount comparable to the size of our measured signal.
-This is illustrated in Figure \ref{fig:selection}, where the difference between the tangential shears including and excluding the selection response (normalised by the weighted number of physically associated pairs) is shown alongside the measured signal.

-We therefore highlight this as an important consideration for future applications of the MEM.
-Such applications will need to ensure any selections made to achieve the same lensing contribution in both estimators are rigorously understood, in order to correct for the biases they may induce.
-In an ideal scenario, those seeking to apply the MEM should work in tandem with shear estimation teams.
-For an estimator such as \texttt{MCAL}, responses could then either be derived purely for the MEM catalogue to avoid the need to calculate a selection bias, or biases could be determined with the benefit of appropriate additional per-galaxy information.
+Such a selection is highly non-trivial to determine \textit{a posteriori}, as it depends on relations between various parameters which contribute to deciding if a certain shear measurement method can be employed for a given galaxy.
+Furthermore, shear estimation may have failed on certain galaxies for no obvious reason.